Procurement Glossary

 Core elements of pricing

-• Importance of pricing in purchasing
+Importance of pricing in Procurement

-Pricing is of central importance for purchasing, as it has a direct influence on procurement costs and therefore on the company's profit margins.
+Pricing is of central importance for Procurement , as it has a direct influence on procurement costs and therefore on the company's profit margins.
 A sound understanding of pricing enables buyers to optimize costs, conduct effective negotiations and make strategic procurement decisions.
 This leads to competitive advantages and strengthens the company's position in the market.

 Pricing: From cost-covering calculation to value-based pricing